-"Change-over between heating and cooling" parameter in the "Room temperature controller -> Controller general -> Setpoints" parameter branch set to "Via object".
+"Change-over between heating and cooling" parameter in the "Room temperature control - > Controller general -> Setpoints" parameter branch set to "Via object".
 In this case, the operating mode is controlled via the object "Heating/cooling switchover", irrespective of the deadband.
-This type of switchover can, for example, become necessary if both heating and cooling should be carried out through a one-pipe system (heating and cooling system).
+This type of change-over can, for example, become necessary if both heating and cooling should be carried out through a one-pipe system (heating and cooling system).
 For this, the temperature of the medium in the single-pipe system must be changed via the system control.
 Afterwards the heating/cooling operating mode is set via the object (often the single-pipe system uses cold water for cooling during the summer, hot water for heating during the winter).
-The "Heating/cooling switchover" object has the following polarities: "1": heating; "0" cooling.
-After a reset, the object value will be "0", and the "Heating/cooling operating mode switchover after reset" set in the ETS will be activated.
-You can use the "Heating/cooling operating mode after reset" parameter to set which mode you want to activate after a reset.
-For the "Heating" or "Cooling" settings, the controller will activate the configured heating/ cooling operating mode immediately after the initialisation phase.
-In case of parameterisation "Operating mode before reset" the operating mode which was selected before the reset will be activated.
-If a switchover is made through the object the operating mode will first be changed into the one specified to be activated after a reset.
-A switchover to the other operating mode will only take place after the device receives an object update, if necessary.
-Notes on the setting "Operating mode before reset": frequent changing of the operating mode (e. g. several times a day) during running operation can adversely affect the life of the device as the read-only memory (EEPROM) used has been designed for less frequent i Temperature setpoints can be preset for each operating mode in the ETS as part of first configuration.
+The "Heating/cooling change-over" object has the following polarities: "1": heating; "0" cooling.
+After a reset, the object value will be "0", and the "Heating/cooling operating mode change-over after reset" set in the ETS will be activated.
+You can use the "Heating/cooling operating mode into the enset" parameter to set which mode you want to activate after a reset.
+For the "Heating" or "Cooling" settings, the controller will activate the configured heating/cooling operating mode before reset" the operating mode which was selected before the reset will be activated.
+If a switchover is made through the operating mode object, the operating mode will first be changed into the one specified after a reset.
+A change-over to the other operating mode will only take place after the device receives an object update, if necessary.

+Notes on the setting "Operating mode before reset": frequent changing of the operating mode (e. g. several times a day) during running operation can adversely affect the life of the device as the read-only memory (EEPROM) used has been designed for less frequent write access events only.

+i Temperature setpoints can be preset for each operating mode in the ETS as part of first configuration.
 It is possible to configure the setpoints for the "Comfort", "Standby" and "Night" modes directly (absolute setpoint presetting) or relatively (derivation from basic setpoint).
 With absolute setpoint presetting there is no basic setpoint and also no deadband in the mixed operating mode "Heating and cooling" (if necessary also with additional level).
-Consequently the room temperature controller cannot control the switchover of the operating mode automatically, which is why in this configuration the setting for the parameter "Switch-over between heating and cooling" is fixed in the ETS to "Via object".
+Consequently, the room temperature controller cannot control the switchover of the operating mode automatically, which is why, in this configuration, the setting for the parameter "Switchover between heating and cooling" is fixed in the ETS to "Via object".

 It is not possible to heat and cool at the same time (command value > "0").
-Only with PWM is it possible that a short-time 'command value overlapping' could occur during the transition between heating and cooling, due to the matching of the command value at the end of a time cycle.
+Only for PWM, a short-time 'variable overlapping' could occur during the transition between heating and cooling, due to the matching of the variable at the end of a time cycle.
 However, such overlapping will be corrected at the end of a PWM time cycle.
-Only if heating or cooling energy is required in one of the operating modes and, consequently, the command value is > "0" the " " or " " symbol will appear on the display.
+Only if heating or cooling energy is required in one of the operating modes and, consequently, the command value is > "0" the "" or " " icon will appear on the display.